 If you have Alzheimer’s or another dementia, you are not alone

 A diagnosis of Alzheimer’s is life-changing for both diagnosed individuals and those close to them.
-While there is no cure, one treatment — aducanumab (Aduhelm™) — may potentially delay clinical decline, and others may help relieve symptoms for a limited time.
+While there is no cure, two treatments — aducanumab (Aduhelm®) and lecanemab (Leqembi®) — demonstrate that removing beta-amyloid, one of the hallmarks of Alzheimer’s disease, from the brain reduces cognitive and functional decline in people living with early Alzheimer’s.
+(Aducanumab will be discontinued on Nov.
+1, 2024.
+Please connect with your provider on treatment options.)
+Others may help relieve symptoms for a limited time.
 Research has shown that taking full advantage of available treatment, care and support can improve quality of life.
 Go to our I Have Alzheimer’s section and learn what to expect, how to get support and live your best life after a diagnosis.

 We are here to help families and individuals living with Alzheimer’s disease.